Can dogs eat turkey? Yes, turkey is a great protein source for dogs with cancer. It’s lean, packed with nutrition, and tasty!

 Where to Get Turkey

-Another way to reduce Omega-6 content in turkey is to feed pasture raised turkey instead of commercially raised.
+- Another way to reduce Omega-6 content in turkeys is to give your dog pasture-raised turkey instead of commercially raised turkey.
 Studies have found that pasture-raised meat has lower Omega-6 content.12-14

-“Organic” on a turkey product label means that no antibiotics were used.8
+- “Organic” on a turkey product label means no antibiotics were used.8

-“Natural” on a turkey product label means that it was minimally processed and no artificial colors or ingredients were added.
+- “Natural” on a turkey product label means it was minimally processed, and no artificial colors or ingredients were added.
 This does not necessarily rule out antibiotic use.8

-“USDA Process Verified” means that the USDA has investigated the producer to make sure that the claims on the label are true.8
+- “USDA Process Verified” means that the USDA has investigated the producer to ensure the claims on the label are true.8

 - Nutrition Facts – Turkey Breast Meat, 1 Serving.
 Turkey breast meat, 1 serving – Health Encyclopedia – University of Rochester Medical Center. https://www.urmc.rochester.edu/encyclopedia/content.aspx?contenttypeid=76&contentid=07079-1.
 Accessed December 12, 2022.